ManishLade/coding-practice/how-to-success-in-coding-interview.md

 ## Backtrack
 1. Make sure you can describe the code runtime behavior correctly.
 2. Backtrack is not DFS.
+Each round in the backtrack, the status will be changed and the new status will be passed to the next round.
+After that, the status will be reset.
+While, normally DFS won't have the process to set the status / reset status.
 https://leetcode.com/problems/generalized-abbreviation/description/

 ## Sliding Window